zevuxo1/Write-Ups/htb/trickster-season6.md

 Investing http://shop.trickster.htb/admin634ewutrx1jgitlooaj show me it was running prestashop 8.1.5

-searching for some exploits i found it was vuln to CVE-2024-34716 xss in the contact form of the page which can be chained with an import theme function to install a reverse shell
+searching for some exploits i found it was vuln to CVE-2024-34716, which is a xss vuln in the contact form of the page which can be chained with an import theme function to install a reverse shell

-make email on website
+make email on website too

 **git clone https://github.com/aelmokhtar/CVE-2024-34716.git**